MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 });
 ```

-Now we create a new instance of the MapsIndoors class and assign the GoogleMapsView to the `mapView` parameter.
+A new instance of the MapsIndoors class is created and assigns the GoogleMapsView to the `mapView` parameter.

 ### Adding a Floor Selector